Lawn Games for Kids: Activity Ideas for Outdoor Play

 Time spent outside ensures a natural boost of vitamin D, helps reduce stress, improves sleep quality, and strengthens the immune system.
 Any parent knows that blissful feeling when a child has spent the day actively outdoors, then falls asleep easily and sleeps through the night.
 Lawn activities are ideal if you’re hoping for a quiet evening and some peaceful downtime.

 They also give children the opportunity to connect with nature, explore the world around them, and breathe fresh air.
-Many outdoor learning games can be adapted or reinvented with new rules and storylines – encouraging imagination and creative thinking.
+Many outdoor activities, including outdoor learning games, can be adapted or reinvented with new rules and storylines – encouraging imagination and creative thinking.
 Almost any simple object can be turned into part of the game.
 The beauty of garden games for kids is that they require nothing more than the desire to move and have fun.

 Ideas for Kids Aged 2–3 – Exploring the World Together

 At this age, games focus on developing basic movements, sensory experiences, and learning about the surrounding world.
+These toddler games are perfect for the lawn.
 Here are some activity ideas:

-- Follow the Leader Outdoors.
+3. Follow the Leader Outdoors.
 A parent or older child becomes the “leader” and demonstrates simple movements (jumps, arm swings, waddling like a duck), while the toddler tries to copy them.
+In this case, for example, the leader might hop on one foot and the child follows by hopping on one foot as well, making the instructions clear and fun.

 You can come up with plenty of additional games using balls, bubbles, jump ropes, and other familiar but simple items.